BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/models.rst

 Physical Background
 ===================

 In general, energy balance models describe the behaviour of a planet's energy balance over time.
-Here, the focus is obviously on the earth's energy balance, but EBMs can simulate the climate of other planets as well, which is done by the PlaSIM_ model for example.
+Here, the focus is obviously on the earth's energy balance, but EBMs are generally not restricted to describe the earth's energy balance.

 .. figure:: _static/EB.png
     :align: center